 - These compounds can act as reducing agents, especially the compounds formed by highly electropositive metals.

-From the points given above, it can be observed that the properties of organometallic compounds differ amongst each other based on the properties of the metals that constitute them.
+From the points given above, it can be observed that the properties of organometallic compounds differ from the other based on the properties of the metals that constitute them.

 Organometallic Compounds have a broad range of applications in the field of chemistry.
 Some of them are given below-

 - In some commercial chemical reactions, organometallic compounds are used as homogeneous catalysts.

 - These compounds are used as stoichiometric reagents in both industrial and research-oriented chemical reactions.

 - These compounds are also used in the manufacture of some semiconductors, which require the use of compounds such as trimethylgallium, trimethylaluminum, trimethylindium, and trimethyl antimony.

 - They are also used in the production of light – emitting diodes (or LEDs).